 In Microsoft’s Edge browser you’ll need to tap the three dots in the bottom right corner, then select New InPrivate tab from the options that appear.

-While the normal Firefox browser has a private mode, we’d recommend you download a different browser: Firefox Focus, which is permanently in that state.
+While the normal Firefox browser has a private mode, we’d recommend you download a different app: Firefox Focus, which is permanently in that state.

 Which is the most secure web browser for Android?